tosefsatti/iCoderWebsite/README.md

-This is an iCdoer website build by using pure bootstrap CSS
+This is an iCoder website build by using pure bootstrap CSS.